How to release AphidLiv (Aphidius colemani)

 - For best results, application should be during mild temperatures (early morning or late afternoon).

 - Remove the container lid and place the container near an aphid hotspot.
-You may also use bioboxes hung on the plant to release.

 - Make sure the mummies remain dry and are not disturbed for 2-3 days

 - Don’t sprinkle the mummies directly on to the plant.
 They can fall into the soil and get wet, reducing the overall efficacy of the product.